pkasala/ContinuesControl/README.md

 The project in writen in python and using the pytorch framework for Deep Neural network.
 More requirements read bellow.
 The project files are following:
 - ExperienceManager.py - the main file.
 Responsible for run the experience, run episode, interact with agent and store statistic of episode reward
 - Agent.py - responsible for choosing action in particular state, interact with memory, and learning process
-- PriorityMemory.py - class is reponsible for storing data in SumTree data structure, and sampling  data from it
+- Memory.py - class is reponsible for storing data in array data structure, and randomly sampling data from it
-- SumTree.py - data structure defined for storing experiences in ordered tree.
-The branch is the value of sum of priorities under this branch.
-And the leaf is experience.
-Search over tree is than based on priority value.
-- Model.py - define the Neural network model in Pytorch
+- NeuralNetwork.py - define the Neural network model in Pytorch, For both Actor and Critic NN.
+Critic class contains definition of two NN as describe in TD3 algorithm.
+- EnvironmentWrapper.py -  responsible for creating and interaction with Unity env.
+- Util.py - miscellaneous functions like, prepare model file name, store graph
+- actor.pth - the learned neural network model, for interacting actions

-- model.pth - the learned neural network model
+- critic.pth - the learned neural network model provides the Q-Value function
 - Report.pdf - describe the work process and some hyper parameter testing

 ### Installation requirement